elixic/cordova-redux-onsenui/README.md

 ### `yarn build:prod`

-This builds the production bundle, while for now it simply sets the webpack mode for production when we get cordova working it should produce bundles for that as well.
+This builds the production bundle, which excludes the redux-logger from the mixins when initilizing the store.
+(See below to learn more about redux.)

 ## `building and running the cordova app with the ios emulator`